Hindustan Power

-Hindustan Powerprojects Private Ltd. (HPPPL), formerly known as Moser Baer Projects Pvt Ltd, is an electrical power developer in India, started by Ratul Puri.
-It operates in power generation, power trading, EPC, and development and renewables across thermal, solar, hydro and mining vertical markets.
+Hindustan Powerprojects Private Ltd. (HPPPL) is an electrical power developer in India, headquartered in New Delhi.
+Founded by Ratul Puri, it operates in power generation, power trading, EPC, and development and renewables across thermal, solar, hydro and mining vertical markets.
 The company holds assets of around ₹ 14,500 crore to date, and is the fastest growing integrated power company in India.

 The company is headquartered in New Delhi, India.
 HPPPL plans to commission new power projects by the year 2020 in thermal, hydro and solar sectors.
 The company is at an advanced stage of commissioning over 5000 MW by 2017 of combined power assets at an estimated investment of INR 32,000 crores (US$5.15 bn).